userquin/svelte-starter-kit-pwa-issue-437/docs/hasura.md

 # To apply all the Migrations present in the `migrations/` directory and the Metadata present in the `metadata/` directory on a new, "fresh",
 # instance of the Hasura Server at http://another-server-instance.hasura.app:
 hasura deploy --endpoint http://another-server-instance.hasura.app  --admin-secret <admin-secret>
+# NOTE:
+# if you get error: "permission denied to create extension \"hstore\"", Run `create extension hstore;` in hasura console
+# if you get error: "must be owner of extension hstore",  Run `alter role nhost_hasura with superuser;` in hasura console

 #  Check the status of Migrations
 hasura migrate status   --database-name postgresdb
 ```